John Henry Newman: Educator

 The discipline introduced is unsuitable, certainly to this country.
 The young men are allowed to go out at all hours, to smoke, etc., and there has not been any fixed time for study.
 All this makes it clear that Father Newman does not give enough attention to details.

 The university as envisaged by Newman encountered too much opposition to prosper.
 However, his book did have a wide influence.

 In 1858, Newman projected a branch house of the Oratory at Oxford; but this project was opposed by Father (later Cardinal) Henry Edward Manning, another influential convert from Anglicanism, and others.
 It was thought that the creation of a Catholic body within the heart of Oxford was likely to induce Catholics to send their sons to that university, rather than to newly formed Catholic universities.
 The scheme was abandoned.
 When Catholics did begin to attend Oxford from the 1860s onwards, a Catholic club was formed and, in 1888, it was renamed the Oxford University Newman Society in recognition of Newman's efforts on behalf of Catholicism in that university city.
 The Oxford Oratory was eventually founded over 100 years later in 1993.

 In 1859, Newman established, in connection with the Birmingham Oratory, a school for the education of the sons of gentlemen along lines similar to those of English public schools.
 The Oratory School flourished as a boys' boarding school, and was one of a number which were to be dubbed "The Catholic Eton".

+Newman's published writings and sermons had a profound influence on one of the greatest of American educators, William Augustus Muhlenberg (1796–1877).
+At his model schools on Long Island (1828, 1836), Muhlenberg would sometimes read Newman's sermons to the boys.
+Muhlenberg, pioneer of a new kind of education in America, and a staunch Protestant, distanced himself from Newman when the latter converted to the Roman Church in 1845.
+But the influence went deep, nonetheless, as can be seen in the literary remains of Muhlenberg's former pupils, especially in those of the missionary school-maker Lloyd Breck (1818–1876) and John Barrett Kerfoot (1816–1881), founder of Saint James School of Maryland.